rcmdnk/vim_ahk/README.md

 * Microsoft Word
 * Evernote

-If you want to change applications, add/remove `GroupAdd` lines at the top of vim.ahk.
+If you want to change applications, add `GroupAdd VimGroup` lines at the top of vim.ahk (Window title/class can be seen by window spy in AutoHotkey), like:

-(Window title/class can be seen by window spy in AutoHotkey.)
+    GroupAdd VimGroup, ahk_exe notepad.exe ; NotePad

 ## Verbose level
 vim.ahk can show information of vim mode at different levels.